MrScott1234/TenPinShuffleProject/index.md

 ### Quick Start

-To get started, head over to the Github page and download the source files in the "pin_src" folder: https://github.com/MrScott1234/TenPinShuffleProject
+To get started you'll need to grab the .APK file for 10 Pin Shuffle and extract the contents into a folder somewhere on your computer.
+This can be done quite easily with any off the shelf .APK extractor app on the Google Play store and a USB cable to transfer the file.

 # Assets and File Documentation